Conversion benchmarks by institution type

 IT and computing schools: a seller's market

-The 5.2 % conversion rate for computing programmes reflects a supply-demand imbalance that favours the institution.
-The well-documented shortage of software developers and data engineers -- reported by employers across Europe and tracked by Eurostat -- means candidates enrol quickly.
+The 5.2% conversion rate for computing programs reflects a supply-demand imbalance that favours the institution.
+The well-documented shortage of software developers and data engineers โ reported by employers across Australia and tracked by the National Skills Commission and Jobs and Skills Australia โ means candidates enrol quickly.
 Their decision path is short: they know they will find employment; the question is simply where to train.

-At 4.1 %, engineering programmes benefit from clear ranking systems and competitive entry processes.
-In the UK, The Complete University Guide and The Guardian University Guide narrow options effectively.
-Candidates compare a limited set of Russell Group and top-ranked institutions, which shortens the decision cycle.
+At 4.1%, engineering programs benefit from clear ranking systems and competitive entry processes.
+In Australia, the Good Universities Guide and QILT (Quality Indicators for Learning and Teaching) narrow options effectively.
+Candidates compare a limited set of Group of Eight and top-ranked institutions, which shortens the decision cycle.
+ATAR cut-offs provide a clear selection mechanism that filters prospects early.

 Business schools: a crowded market

-The 2.3 % rate for business schools reflects market saturation.
-Europe alone has hundreds of accredited business schools, many competing for the same profiles with similar value propositions.
+The 2.3% rate for business schools reflects market saturation.
+Australia has dozens of accredited business schools, many competing for the same profiles with similar value propositions.
 Candidates navigate between near-identical claims, which extends the journey and increases drop-off.

 Communications schools: a positioning challenge

-At 1.8 %, communications and media schools face a readability problem.
-Candidates struggle to differentiate programmes and to project themselves into concrete career outcomes.
+At 1.8%, communications and media schools face a readability problem.
+Candidates struggle to differentiate programs and to project themselves into concrete career outcomes.
 The decision path is long and marked by hesitation.

 How to measure your conversion rate properly